iridium-browser/iridium-browser-ubuntu/docs/testing/layout_tests.md

   related to the feature, but they don't scale to flags that make deep architectural changes that potentially impact all of the tests.

+* Note that using wildcards in virtual test path names (e.g.
+  `virtual/blocking_repaint/fast/repaint/*`) is not supported.

 ## Tracking Test Failures

 All bugs, associated with layout test failures must have the